5 Days on the Skeleton Coast: A Self-Drive Journal

 The C34 continues north.
 150km of gravel through a landscape that makes the moon look hospitable.
 Salt-crusted plains.
 Bleached whale bones.
 A lichen field — orange and green organisms growing on rock in patterns that look like alien calligraphy.

-I stopped at every pull-off.
+Stop at every pull-off.
 There aren't many.
-Each one offers the same view (desert meeting ocean) from a slightly different angle, and each is somehow different.
+Each offers the same view (desert meeting ocean) from a slightly different angle, and each is somehow different.
 The fog creates moods.
 Morning fog: sinister.
 Noon (fog lifted): stark.
 Afternoon (fog returning): melancholy.

 Terrace Bay has a basic rest camp — NAD 1,200/night for a room with a bed, shared bathroom, and a restaurant that serves whatever the cook has.
-That night it was oryx steak (NAD 150), chips, and a Castle Lager.
-The restaurant had four other diners.
-The waiter knew all of them by name.
+One night it's oryx steak (NAD 150), chips, and a Castle Lager.
+The restaurant seats four other diners, and the waiter knows all of them by name.

 Day 4: The Ugab River

 The Ugab River hiking trail leads inland from the coast into a dry riverbed flanked by red sandstone cliffs.
 "River" is generous — it flows maybe 10 days a year.
 The rest of the time it's a sandy wash with scrubby vegetation that supports surprising wildlife.
-I saw oryx tracks, jackal prints, and — unmistakably — elephant tracks.
+Watch for oryx tracks, jackal prints, and — unmistakably — elephant tracks.

 Desert-adapted elephants use the riverbeds as corridors between water sources.
-I didn't see them (they were further upstream according to the park ranger), but walking in their footprints through a dry river in a desert that meets the Atlantic... that's a feeling I can't replicate anywhere else.
+You may not see them (rangers will tell you they're further upstream), but walking in their footprints through a dry river in a desert that meets the Atlantic is a feeling that lives nowhere else.

 Day 5: Return to Swakopmund

-The drive south felt like rewinding a film.
+The drive south feels like rewinding a film.
 Same desert, same fog, same empty road.
-But my brain had calibrated to the landscape's rhythms over five days.
-I noticed things I'd missed: the way sand collects in ripple patterns behind each stone, the colour gradient from white beach sand to orange inland dunes, the way fog fingers probe between the dunes like something alive.
+But five days in, your brain has calibrated to the landscape's rhythms, and you'll notice what you missed: the way sand collects in ripple patterns behind each stone, the colour gradient from white beach sand to orange inland dunes, the way fog fingers probe between the dunes like something alive.

-Back in Swakopmund, the shops and restaurants felt impossibly busy.
-A cafe had people in it.
-A car passed me on the road.
-I'd spent five days with a coastline and a silence so complete it had recalibrated my definition of "alone."
+Back in Swakopmund, the shops and restaurants feel impossibly busy.
+A cafe has people in it.
+A car passes on the road.
+Five days with a coastline and a silence so complete recalibrates the very definition of "alone."

 The self-drive southern section?
 Absolutely.
 It's affordable, manageable in a 4x4, and powerful in a way that's hard to describe.
 The northern fly-in zone?
-If I ever have the budget ($600-1,200/night), immediately.
+With the budget ($600–1,200/night), book it immediately.
 The desert elephants, the untouched wrecks, the total absence of any human trace — that's the Skeleton Coast at its most extreme.